 AFEMMSS-L is a list associated with the Association for Feminist Epistemologies, Metaphysics, Methodologies, and Science Studies.
 The list aims to be an interdisciplinary group for people studying gender and science from many perspectives.
-To subscribe, see the AFEMMSS-L web page.
+To subscribe, see information at member info page

 BCS WOMEN is a British-based discussion group under the aegis of the British Computer Society devoted to providing support for all woomen working in information technology.
 For more information, including how to join, see the BCS Women web site or the BCS Women Yahoo Groups page.